[Originally Published on Renegade Cinema & re-edited for Film Anthropology]

-No/Low budget independent filmmaking is a necessity for most filmmakers who want to produce work that will help break them and their friends into the film business, or at least, be recognized by what’s left of the film business.
+No/Low budget independent filmmaking is a necessity for most filmmakers who want to produce work that will help break them and their friends into the film business, or at least, get recognized by what’s left of the film business.
 Robert Rodriguez, the king of no budget cinema and the master professor on how to avoid spending money on your indie project even goes as far as to feature a “Ten Minute Film School” on the DVD release of his breakthrough film El Mariachi.
 The audio commentary in and of itself is one example after another on how to cut costs down to zilch.
-Although I am a film school graduate, the Rodriguez approach has always been far more helpful and yielded far more positive results.
+Although I am a film school graduate, the Rodriguez approach has always been far more helpful and yielded far more positive results than the ins and outs I had been taught at VFS.
 I’m not alone.

 There has always been a basic system in place, a journey so to speak, that every filmmaker attempts to traverse: a filmmaker gets a bunch of people together, all with different talents and interests and all of them go out and make a movie.
 This is one of the hardest activities in the world to engage in because a lot of these kinds of projects are achieved through trial and error and generally go against the grain of society’s normal functions.
 Those with the knowledge and experience to make life a little easier for these cats only work for financial compensation.
 More on that later.
 So let’s say that the movie does find its way to completion.
 That movie enters the festival circuit and wins a few awards or at the very least gets an honorable mention, which in this day and age is considered an award in and of itself.
 This recognition is not lost upon distributors and soon the film gets picked up and everyone wins.
 Sure it’s an outdated, bullshit system that doesn’t really work as much as it used to, but the route is still possible and still attempted by many independent filmmakers.